Seakeeper Ride System

 Sportsman Boat on a trailer showing off the Seakeeper Ride System.

-The Seakeeper Ride System is the first-of-its-kind Vessel Attitude Control System.
-This system can eliminate up to 70% pitch and roll underway.
+The Seakeeper Ride system is the first-of-its-kind Vessel Attitude Control System.
+It can eliminate up to 70% of pitch and roll while underway.

 Seakeeper Ride controllers are mounted to your Sportsman's transom, below the waterline.
-Using custom, proprietary sensing hardware and software, the system understands how the boat is behaving on all three axes and computes a counteracting sequence to reduce pitch, roll and yaw.
-As the blades are deployed, they intercept the flow of water off of the transom and create lift, correcting the vessel’s motion instantaneously.
+Using custom proprietary sensors and software, the system constantly monitors the boat’s behavior across all three axes and computes a counteracting sequence to reduce pitch, roll and yaw.
+As the blades deploy, they intercept the flow of water off the transom and create lift, instantly correcting the vessel’s motion.

 Interactive Demo